icon

 Why you should start Bokashi Composting

-What can you put in your Bokashi Bin?
+What can you put in your Bokashi bin?

-• Dairy products like cheese and yoghurt
+• Dairy products

 • Coffee grounds and tea bags